 - Expert Analysts using MITRE ATT&CK™

 - SIEM and Log Management

 - Network Intrusion Detection (NIDS)

 - File Integrity Monitoring

 - US based Security Operations Center (SOC)

 - Assigned security analysts

-- Respond with security products (such as Carbon Black and Palo Alto)
+- Capability to respond with security products (such as CrowdStrike and Palo Alto)

 - Detailed Compliance Reporting and Assistance

 - Guidance with tuning strategies, customized policies, and best practices